Small Business Eligibility Requirements

 Find out below if you’re eligible to apply for NIA Small Business Innovation Research (SBIR) or Small Business Technology Transfer Research (STTR) funding.

-Is my business a U.S. for-profit company?
+Is your business a U.S. for-profit company?

 Eligible businesses must be for-profit entities located in the United States; operating within the United States; or making a significant contribution to the U.S. economy through payment of taxes or use of American products, materials, or labor.